aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-content/powerpoint-math-equations/exporting-math-equations/_index.md

 ## Exporting Math Equations from Presentations

-Aspose.Slides for Java allows you to export math equations from presentations.
+Aspose.Slides for Node.js via Java allows you to export math equations from presentations.
 For example, you may need to extract the mathematical equations on slides (from a specific presentation) and use them in another program or platform.

 {{% alert color="primary" %}}